ltarar/makers_learning_notes/wk2_kd/week_2.md

 - Set a default for the dependency injection where possible in case you forget to instanstiate the class which is being injected into the class you are creating (it will default to the default value)

 -----

+Notes:
+- Delegation - one class instructing another class to do something
+- Encapsulation - a class includes the state and behaviour to do something
+- Aim to extract the `terrible` example into classes, for `great`
+- Keep your feature tests passing as much as possible
+- Dependency Injection enables delegation, while keeping classes isolated See you back at the second floor at 11:30am.
+I'll be upstairs for questions during the exercise.

 ## Plenary